nextgenthemes/advanced-responsive-video-embedder/README.md

 		for supporting my long time work on this plugin.
 Tons of hours, weekends … always worked on <a href="https://wordpress.org/plugins/advanced-responsive-video-embedder/changelog/">improving it</a> 3+ years.</li>

 	<li><strong>Lazyload mode</strong><br>
-		Make your site load <strong>faster</strong> by loading only a image instead if the entire video player on pageload.</li>
+		Make your site load <strong>faster</strong> by loading only a image instead of the entire video player on pageload.</li>

 	<li><strong>Lazyload -&gt; Lightbox</strong><br>
 		Shows the Video in a Lightbox after clicking a preview image</li>